Please click here to help David McMurrey pay for web hosting:

 Some Fine Distinctions...

-The reports in this loosely defined category are variously called feasibility reports, recommendation reports, evaluation reports, assessment reports, and who knows what else.
-They all do roughly the same thing—provide carefully studied opinions and, sometimes, recommendations.
-There are some subtle differences among some these types, and there are absolutely no universally agreed-upon names for them:
+Feasibility reports, recommendation reports, evaluation reports, assessment reports, and who knows what else all do roughly the same thing—provide carefully studied opinions and, sometimes, recommendations.

 Typical Contents: Recommendation and Feasibility Reports

-Whatever shade of feasibility or recommendation report you write, whatever name people call it—most of the sections and the organization of those sections are roughly the same.
+Whatever shade of feasibility, recommendation, or evaluation report you write, whatever name people call it—most of the sections and the organization of those sections are roughly the same.

-The structural principle fundamental to this type of report is this: you provide not only your recommendation, choice, or judgment, but also the data and the conclusions leading up to it.
+The structural principle fundamental is this: you provide not only your recommendation, choice, or judgment, but also the data and the conclusions leading up to it.
 That way, readers can check your findings, your logic, and your conclusions and come up with a completely different view.
-But, more likely, they will be convinced by all your careful research and documentation.

 Technical Background.
 Some recommendation or feasibility reports may require technical discussion in order to make the rest of the report meaningful.
 The dilemma with this kind of information is whether to put it in a section of its own or to fit it into the comparison sections where it is relevant.
 For example, a discussion of power and speed of tablet computers is going to necessitate some discussion of RAM, megahertz, and processors.
 Should you put that in a section that compares the tablets according to power and speed?
 Should you keep the comparison neat and clean, limited strictly to the comparison and the conclusion?
 Maybe all the technical background can be pitched in its own section—either toward the front of the report or in an appendix.